MHWA members

 Members

-- Craig Atkins - catkins@cyllene.uwa.edu.au A recognized authority on the Morgan brand, Craig is currently researching and writing a history of Morgan cars.
+- Craig Atkins - catkins@cyllene.uwa.edu.au A recognized authority on the Morgan brand, Craig has written and published a detailed and thoroughly researched history of Morgan cars in Australia.
 Craig is an active participant in Vintage Sports Car Club activities in his Morgans.
+His collection includes a historic racing Morgan.

 - Paul Blank -